Skip to main content

 Let’s break down that breakout setup into actual scan conditions inside Scanz.

-Using the Scanner (65+ filters across Price, Change, Liquidity, Technical, Capital Structure, and more), here’s how each piece of the setup maps to a real filter:
+Using the Data Scanner (65+ filters across Price, Change, Liquidity, Technical, Capital Structure, and more), here’s how each piece of the setup maps to a real filter:

 • Price $1–$10Last Price (Price filters category, set “between” $1 and $10)